How Much Is One Recurrence Worth? Iso-Depth Scaling Laws for Looped Language Models: Iso-Depth Scaling Laws

 \paragraph{Extrapolation beyond the grid.} To test whether the gap persists past our grid, we train $r{=}1$ and $r{=}4$ models at $s{=}34$ on $47$B tokens (${\sim}4 \times 10^{20}$~FLOPs, ${\sim}20\times$ the top of our grid).
-The looped model trails by $0.061$~nats in validation loss, inside the $[0.05, 0.08]$~nats $r{=}4$ band measured across the grid.
-The pair is trained at matched tokens rather than matched FLOPs, which gives the looped model a small ${\sim}5\%$ training-FLOPs advantage over the baseline, so the reported gap is a conservative estimate of the iso-FLOPs gap.
-Full numbers and protocol are reported in Appendix~\ref{app:extrapolation}.
+The looped model trails by $0.061$~nats in validation loss, inside the $[0.05, 0.08]$~nats $r{=}4$ band measured across the grid.\footnote{Under iso-token training, the looped model uses ${\sim}3\%$ more training FLOPs (from the injection-layer overhead), but $s{=}34$ also sits further from the $r{=}4$ compute-optimum than from the $r{=}1$ optimum, since looped optima favour wider models.
+The reported gap therefore mixes a small FLOPs advantage for the looped model with a width sub-optimality penalty.} Full numbers and protocol are reported in Appendix~\ref{app:extrapolation}.